eccelerators/SimStm/docs/html/_sources/language/Log.rst.txt

-{:b} prints the value of the variable in binary format {:o}  prints the value of the variable in octal format {:s} prints the value of the variable as a string (only for label variables, prefix with lb>)
+{:b} prints the value of the variable in binary format {:o}  prints the value of the variable in octal format {:s} prints the value of the variable as a string (only for label variables, prefix with lb>) {@c0} prints the called procedure name of the current call stack, {@c1} prints the called procedure name of the caller, {@c2} prints the called procedure name of the caller's caller, etc.
+{@f0} prints the file name containing the called procedure name of the current call stack, {@f1} prints the file name containing the called procedure name of the caller, {@f2} prints the file name containing the called procedure name of the caller's caller, etc.
+{@l0} prints the line number in the file containing the called procedure name of the current call stack, {@l1} prints the line number in the file containing the called procedure name of the caller, {@l2} prints the line number in the file containing the called procedure name of the caller's caller, etc.

 log lines
 ^^^^^^^^^